Louis Lansana Beavogui: Interim presidency and military coup

 Touré died on 26 March 1984.
-Per the Constitution, Beavogui became interim president.
+Per the Constitution, Beavogui by virtue of being prime minister became interim president.
 A week later, on 3 April, the PDG's Politburo was due to select a new leader.
 Beavogui, a close friend of Touré, was widely expected to succeed him.
 Under the Constitution, since the PDG was the sole legally permitted party, the newly elected leader would have been automatically elected to a seven-year term as president, and would have been confirmed in office via a referendum the following spring.
 Thus, had Beavogui been elected as the PDG's leader, he would have been all but assured of becoming president in his own right.

 During his brief presidency, he said goodbye to his predecessor at his funeral.
-Lansana Beavogi spoke at a mourning rally at the Palais du Peuple on March 28, met with many delegations who arrived for the funeral at the airport, read a farewell speech at Sékou Touré's funeral on March 30.
+Lansana Beavogui spoke at a mourning rally at the Palais du Peuple on March 28, met with many delegations who arrived for the funeral at the airport, read a farewell speech at Sékou Touré's funeral on March 30.
 However, hours before the meeting was to begin, Colonel Lansana Conté and Lieutenant Colonel Diarra Traoré led a military coup which toppled the government.
 The PDG was dissolved, and the Constitution was suspended.

 Following the coup, Beavogui was imprisoned in Kindia prison until being taken to Conakry for medical treatment.
 He died of diabetes while hospitalized in Conakry in August 1984.